 - If you are an Honours student, you will need to provide written permission from your Supervisor/Sub Deans by completing the 'Elective While Doing a Research Project' form (refer to the Honours website) and agreeing that you will be available for the full course including the post course assessment.

 Acceptance of applications to interview from eligible students is on a "first come first served" basis.
-The course has been conducted in 2009, 2010, 2011, 2012, 2013 and 2014.
-The AWBD2015 Course will run from Monday 5th January 2015 to Friday 27th February 2015.
-The dissection schedule for the 34 dissection days of the course is attached for further reference below as a PDF document for printing.
-Successful completion of the course now fulfils all the requirements for the elective term.
+The course has been conducted 2009-2016.
+The AWBD2017 Course will run from Monday 5th of December 2016 to Wednesday 15 February 2017.
 There is no cost for this course.

-Prior to acceptance for the course Students must agree to attend the Pre-course Test on Monday 5 January 2015 and the Post-Course Test, which will be held during Conference Week, on Tuesday 29 September 2015.
+Prior to acceptance for the course Students must agree to attend the Pre-course Test on Monday 5th of December 2016 and the Post-Course Test on Wednesday 15th of February 2017.

 The Anatomy by Whole Body Dissection Course focuses on practical dissection skills for the development of topographical surgical anatomical knowledge.
 Students with aspirations to surgery and other procedural specialties have found this an invaluable elective and others have indicated that the course was also valuable for many other aspects of Medicine.